Provenance Graph Kernel: Introduction

-Provenance is increasingly being captured in a variety of application domains, from scientific workflows~\citep{Alper2013,chirigati2013reprozip} supporting their reproducibility, to climate science~\citep{ma2014capturing}, and human-agent teams in disaster response~\citep{Ramchurn2016}.
-However, at the same time, users are being confronted with an increasing volume of provenance data, especially from automated systems, making it a challenge to extract meaning and significance from such a deluge.
-To that end, and inspired by the expressiveness of edge and node labels in provenance graphs conditioned to their distance to a given root node, we introduce a graph kernel method that captures provenance graph patterns efficiently.
-Our method makes use of the notion of \textdef{provenance types}, which places this kernel in the $R$-convolution family of graph kernels \citep{vishwanathan2010graph}.
+To that end, and inspired by the expressiveness of edge and node labels in provenance graphs conditioned to their distance to a given root node, we introduce a graph kernel method that not only captures provenance graph patterns efficiently, but is explainable, i.e., can be used to help generate explanations of decisions based on them.
+To extract features from such graphs, our method makes use of the notion of \textdef{provenance types}.
 Intuitively, provenance types are a simplification of tree-patterns of a given depth $\depth$ rooted at a given node.
 It captures the set of edge-labels occurring at each layer of these tree-patterns, giving an unpolished indication of the node's past history.
 Types also take in account the labels of nodes at the leaves of such tree-patterns.
 For each graph, a feature vector is created: it counts the occurrence of each provenance type encountered in this graph for tree-patterns up to a given depth.
 We show that the computational complexity of inferring types up to depth $\depth$ of nodes in a graph with $m$ edges is bounded by $\OO(\depth ^2 m)$.

-We employ the proposed provenance kernel in classifying provenance graphs in six different data sets from three application domains.
-We compare the provenance kernel's accuracy against that of other graph kernels, showing that provenance kernels are competitive in terms of accuracy and at the same time as being fast in terms of execution times.
-Further, we compare provenance kernels with a provenance-specific graph classification method known as Provenance Network Analytics (PNA) \citep{Huynh2018}.
-In addition to the theoretical computational complexity, we provide an empirical analysis of the running times of provenance kernels compared against the tested graph kernels and PNA.
+We employ provenance kernels in classifying provenance graphs in six different data sets from three application domains.
+We compare the performance of provenance kernels against that of existing graph kernels in those classification tasks, showing that provenance kernels are competitive in terms of accuracy and at the same time as being fast in terms of execution times.
+Compared to Provenance Network Analytics (PNA)~\cite{Huynh2018}, a provenance-specific graph classification method, provenance kernels outperform it both in terms of accuracy and computation time.

-Finally, we illustrate how provenance types can provide us with further insights into why a prediction was made.
-In Section~\ref{sec:explainability}, we present an example of how provenance kernels can also be employed by white-box classifications models, i.e.\ interpretable predictive models where the model provides an explanation for its classification.
-We discuss the use of white-box models with provenance types and show how they can improve the interpretability of classification tasks.